TaceoLabs/co-snarks/book/src/quick_start.md

 component main{public [b]} = Multiplier2();
 ```

-This circuit proofs that we know two numbers that factor the output number c.
+This circuit proves that we know two numbers that factor the output number c.
 We also reveal one of the numbers we used to factor c.
 This is not really impressive, but we stick to the classics for explanations!
 Copy the code and put it in a file named `multiplier2.circom`.

 ## Compile the Circuit